Dilberovicka31/NOTE-TAKER-MD/README.md

 ## Installation

-To install application you will need Node JS and Express.
+To install application you will need Node JS and Express (For Express just type in the terminal npm i express to install).

 ## User-Story